Kedala's speech: End child marriage!

 So many girls do not get to have their voices heard.
 They suffer in silence as victims in their families and relationships.
 Today I am speaking for the girls who do not get to be here today because they are being held like hostages as wives.

 Our culture allows and even encourages child and forced marriage.
 This practice has deep traditional connections, but things can change!
-We are girls of new generation.
-The practice of early and forced marriage was created by people, and they can undo it.
+We are girls of a new generation.
+The practise of early and forced marriage was created by people, and they can undo it.
 Each girl who is forced to marry is a victim.
 As victims our lives are miserable, we cry day in day out.
 We are being abused physically, emotionally and mentally.
 We are young.
 Not only young in age, but some of us are tiny, our bodies are too immature to carry another human being when we become pregnant against our wishes.
 Human beings are intelligent.
 We know the difference between right and wrong.
 We have the power to make changes and improvements.
-The evidence is clear that child marriage is harmful, not only to girls, but to entire communities.
+The evidence is clear that child marriage is harmful, not only to girls but to entire communities.

 There should be nothing for us without us, and may you who hear us help us, may our grievances be heard and touch the souls of those with power and authority to help us.
 I call on each person in South Sudan and in Wau specifically to fight against child marriage and early pregnancies.
 Let us empower girls to live as children, not as wives.